geopm/geopm/service/docs/source/runtime.rst

 package that is included in the GEOPM installation.
 See the :doc:`GEOPM overview man page <geopm.7>` for further documentation and links.

-The GEOPM HPC Runtime provides some built-in algorithms, each as an "Agent" that implements the :doc:`geopm::Agent(3) <GEOPM_CXX_MAN_Agent.3>` class interface.
+The GEOPM Runtime provides some built-in algorithms, each as an "Agent" that implements the :doc:`geopm::Agent(3) <GEOPM_CXX_MAN_Agent.3>` class interface.
 A developer may extend these algorithm features by writing an Agent plugin.
 A new implementation of this class can be dynamically loaded